The HyperTexts

 "How Can You Mend a Broken Heart" was written and performed by the Bee Gees

-"Time After Time" is a touching love song, written and performed by the exotic
+"Time After Time" and "True Colors" are touching love songs written and performed by the exotic

 and quixotic Cyndi Lauper